-Dwelling - A building arranged, intended, designed, or used, as the living quarters for one or more families living independently of each other upon the premises.
-The term "dwelling" shall not be deemed to include a hotel, motel, bungalow, rooming house or tourist home.
+Dwelling - A building arranged, intended, designed, or used, as the living quarters including kitchen facilities for one or more families living independently of each other upon the premises.
+The term "dwelling" shall not be deemed to include a hotel, motel, bungalow, rooming house or tourist home, but shall include bed and breakfasts.